 Iceland is enjoying a tourism boom.
 Budget airlines are making it easier and less expensive to get there.
-Accommodation options like AirBandB make it cheaper to stay and the beauty and charm of Iceland make it easy to enjoy.
-Make the most of your visit to Iceland with these Icelandic fun facts and travel tips.
+Accommodation options like AirBnB make it cheaper to stay and the beauty and charm of Iceland make it easy to enjoy.
+Make the most of your visit to Iceland with these travel tips and fun facts about Iceland.

 The Blue Lagoon is a great place to experience the thermal waters culture of Iceland.
 It is such an unusual experience for most visitors with its floating massages, skin-softening mud masks and swim-up bar all in a steaming cauldron of misty fog.

-Local tours can be booked at the well run and efficient tourist information centers around Reykjavik.
+You can book local tours at the well run and efficient tourist information centers around Reykjavik.
 Two companies we used were Gray Line and Your Day Tours both of which were punctual, informative and pleasant.

 What is your favorite way to make the most of your visit to Iceland?